exakat/exakat-docs/Reference/Rules/Structures/CouldUseCompact.rst

 +++++++++++++++++

   `Compact() <https://www.php.net/compact>`_ turns a group of variables into an array.
 It may be used to simplify expressions.
+Note that compact accepts any string, and any undefined variable is not set, without a warning.

 .. code-block:: php